 - Train and guide (individual or group courses),

-- Be a consultant (project creation and management for organisations or businesses),
+- Be a consultant (project creation and management for organizations or businesses),

 - Online sales (the main business of experts).

-These pillars can be organised around a model financial plan as follows:
+These pillars can be organized around a model financial plan as follows:

-- The creation of an information product at a low price (between $20 and $200): an educational programme or product in the form of a book, ebook, audio programme on CD or courses on DVD.
+- The creation of an information product at a low price (between $20 and $200): an educational program or product in the form of a book, ebook, audio program on CD, or courses on DVD.

-- The creation of a low price subscription programme offering monthly content (between $9.97 and $197): a specialist newsletter or a new audio CD, videos or content by other experts.
+- The creation of a low price subscription program offering monthly content (between $9.97 and $197): a specialist newsletter or a new audio CD, videos, or content by other experts.

-- And the creation of an information product at an average price (between $200 and $999): home learning on DVD + a user manual + a bonus audio programme on 3 CDs.
+- And the creation of an information product at an average price (between $200 and $999): home learning on DVD + a user manual + a bonus audio program on 3 CDs.

-- The creation of a seminar lasting several days at a high price (over $1000): leading live workshops and seminars (ticket sales + sales of products and additional programmes).
+- The creation of a seminar lasting several days at a high price (over $1000): leading live workshops and seminars (ticket sales + sales of products and additional programs).